-Under these conditions, the front air bag, side air bag, curtain air bag or pretensioner systems may not operate properly.
+Under these conditions, the front air bag, side air bag and curtain and rollover air bag or pretensioner systems may not operate properly.
 They must be checked and repaired.
 Take your vehicle to the nearest NISSAN dealer.

-If the supplemental air bag warning light is on, it could mean that the front air bag, side air bag, curtain air bag and/or pretensioner systems will not operate in an accident.
+If the supplemental air bag warning light is on, it could mean that the front air bag, side air bag, curtain and rollover air bag and/or pretensioner systems will not operate in an accident.
 To help avoid injury to yourself or others, have your vehicle checked by a NISSAN dealer as soon as possible.